Record. Report. Remove.

 Kit contents may include: (not all kits are identical)

-To be eligible to receive a Graffiti Removal Kit you must be a Covington resident or business, complete a short form indicating location, time and date of graffiti, and provide proof of graffiti - like a snapshot.
-Graffiti Removal Kits are available at City Hall.
+To be eligible to receive a Graffiti Removal Kit you must be a Covington resident or business and make a submission through Covington Connects with proof of the grafitti (a snapshot).
+Graffiti Removal Kits are available by arrangement to be picked up at City Hall.

 For more information, please contact Communications & Marketing Manager Karla Slate at (253) 480-2402 or firstname.lastname@example.org.